meshtastic/firmware/docs/software/mesh-alg.md

 - DONE add a max hops parameter, use it for broadcast as well (0 means adjacent only, 1 is one forward etc...).
 Store as three bits in the header.
 - DONE add a 'snoopReceived' hook for all messages that pass through our node.
 - DONE use the same 'recentmessages' array used for broadcast msgs to detect duplicate retransmitted messages.
-- in the router receive path?, send an ack packet if want_ack was set and we are the final destination.
+- DONE in the router receive path?, send an ack packet if want_ack was set and we are the final destination.
 FIXME, for now don't handle multihop or merging of data replies with these acks.
-- keep a list of packets waiting for acks
+- DONE keep a list of packets waiting for acks
-- for each message keep a count of # retries (max of three).
+- DONE for each message keep a count of # retries (max of three).
 Local to the node, only for the most immediate hop, ignorant of multihop routing.
-- delay some random time for each retry (large enough to allow for acks to come in)
+- DONE delay some random time for each retry (large enough to allow for acks to come in)
-- once an ack comes in, remove the packet from the retry list and deliver the ack to the original sender
+- DONE once an ack comes in, remove the packet from the retry list and deliver the ack to the original sender
-- after three retries, deliver a no-ack packet to the original sender (i.e. the phone app or mesh router service)
+- DONE after three retries, deliver a no-ack packet to the original sender (i.e. the phone app or mesh router service)
+- test one hop ack/nak with the python framework

 dsr tasks